Ympact/flux-icons/README.md

 - In case there is no solid variant, it will use the outline variant as the solid variant.
 - In case the solid variant does not have an outline variant, the icon is not exported at all.

-If you have suggestions on how to improve this, please join the [discussion](https://github.com/Ympact/flux-icons/discussions/2).

 ## Publish config

 You can publish the config file to adjust settings for a specific vendor or add your own vendor.
 In case you add your own vendor, please share or make a PR so others can use it too!